8thwall/8thwall.github.io/docs/getting-started/publishing.md

 ## Self-Hosting your project

 The HTML5 bundle can be self hosted or deployed in many different ways.
-For more comprehensive information on self hosting, check out this [guide](https://github.com/mikeroyal/Self-Hosting-Guide).

 Below are common hosting options grouped by workflow:

 - **Drag & drop (recommended for beginners)**: upload your `dist/` folder (or a zip) in a web UI.
 - **Git-based CI/CD**: connect a Git repo for automatic deploys when you push changes.